ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Therefore, merely bearing a valid signature is not enough to infer authenticity of the Author Domain.

+DMARC permits Identifier Alignment based on the result of a DKIM authentication to be strict or relaxed.
+(Note that these terms are not related to DKIM's "simple" and "relaxed" canonicalization modes.)

+In relaxed mode, the Organizational Domains of both the DKIM-authenticated signing domain (taken from the value of the d= tag in the signature) and that of the RFC5322.From domain must be equal if the identifiers are to be considered to be aligned.
+In strict mode, only an exact match between both the Fully Qualified Domain Names (FQDNs) is considered to produce Identifier Alignment.

-To illustrate, if a validated DKIM signature successfully verifies with a "d=" domain of "example.com", and the RFC5322.From address is "alerts@news.example.com", the DKIM "d=" domain and the RFC5322.From domain are considered to be "in alignment".
+To illustrate, in relaxed mode, if a validated DKIM signature successfully verifies with a "d=" domain of "example.com", and the RFC5322.From address is "alerts@news.example.com", the DKIM "d=" domain and the RFC5322.From domain are considered to be "in alignment".
+In strict mode, this test would fail because the d= domain does not exactly match the RFC5322.From domain.

 However, a DKIM signature bearing a value of "d=com" would never allow an "in alignment" result, as "com" should appear on all public suffix lists (see (#public-suffix-lists)) and therefore cannot be an Organizational Domain.

-Note that a single email can contain multiple DKIM signatures, and it is considered to be a DMARC "pass" if any DKIM signature is aligned and verifies.
+Note that a single email can contain multiple DKIM signatures, and it is considered to produce a DMARC "pass" result if any DKIM signature is aligned and verifies.

 ###  SPF-Authenticated Identifiers {#spf-identifiers}

 DMARC permits Identifier Alignment based on the result of an SPF authentication.
-As with DKIM, Identifier Alignement is determined based on whether or not two domain's Organizational Domains are the same.
+As with DKIM, Identifier Alignement can be either strict or relaxed.

+In relaxed mode, the Organizational Domains of the SPF-authenticated domain and RFC5322.From domain must be equal if the identifiers are to be considered to be aligned.
+In strict mode, the two FQDNs must match exactly in order from them to be considered to be aligned.

-For example, if a message passes an SPF check with an RFC5321.MailFrom domain of "cbg.bounces.example.com", and the address portion of the RFC5322.From header field contains "payments@example.com", the Authenticated RFC5321.MailFrom domain identifier and the RFC5322.From domain are considered to be "in alignment" because they have the same Organizational Domain ("example.com").
+For example, in relaxed mode, if a message passes an SPF check with an RFC5321.MailFrom domain of "cbg.bounces.example.com", and the address portion of the RFC5322.From header field contains "payments@example.com", the Authenticated RFC5321.MailFrom domain identifier and the RFC5322.From domain are considered to be "in alignment" because they have the same Organizational Domain ("example.com").
+In strict mode, this test would fail because the two domains are not identical.

 The reader should note that SPF alignment checks in DMARC rely solely on the RFC5321.MailFrom domain.
 This differs from section 2.3 of